cowofevil/flask-ligand/CONTRIBUTING.rst

     The thing feature was broken in the last release because of a typo.

+**DOCUMENTATION UPDATES REQUIRE A SEMANTIC VERSION!!!**

+Regardless of how minor a documentation change might be that in no way affects the code base, it still requires that a semantic version be attached to the commit!
+Otherwise the "Read the Docs" build will fail and not publish the documentation!

 Create the Pull Request on GitHub
 ---------------------------------